-Stephen McPartland was elected to the House of Commons as Member of Parliament for Stevenage in 2010 and re-elected in 2015 with a larger majority.
+Stephen McPartland was elected to the House of Commons as Member of Parliament for Stevenage in 2010 and re-elected in 2015 and 2017.

 Stephen has secured over £300 million from the Government for infrastructure investment in Stevenage for our local schools, hospital, housing and jobs.
 He is leading a campaign for a satellite Radiotherapy Unit to be based at the Lister Hospital so cancer care can be brought closer to patients' homes.
 Stephen has also successfully secured the funds to widen the A1(M) to three lanes between junctions 6 and 8.
 Although it is not cheap, at £8 million a mile, it is a huge boost for local people and Hertfordshire's economy.

 Stephen was born in Liverpool on 9th August 1976.
 He lives in Stevenage with his wife Emma who is a teacher at a local primary school.
 He is an avid reader and a football fan, often watching Stevenage play.
 He is involved in a number of locally-based charity organisations in Stevenage.

 In Parliament, Stephen holds a number of roles including Select Committee memberships, Chairman of All Party Parliamentary Groups and a Board member of the Parliamentary Office of Science and Technology.
 He has a range of policy interests and Stephen is widely known as being outspoken on Welfare issues and use of technology, in particular.
 However, he does work closely with Government to deliver change and has succeeded in delivering a number of legislative changes, for example, asthma inhalers being made available in school first aid kits in 2014.